SamSticksDevine/bsb-coding-test-advanced/README.md

 ## Starting Data
  In order to keep the size of the fastqs small and the computation tractable, the reads were down-sampled and filtered to only include those that belong to chr21.
 ## Starting Data
-These fastq files were processed to
+These fastq files have already been processed to
 1. Map the reads to chromosome 21
 2. Convert the position of the reads contained in the bam files to genomic intervals stored in a bed file.
 3. Process the bed file so that the coordinates are adjusted to include **just** the break site.
 The outputs from this process are stored in [breaks](data/breaks/)